Scholarships

 Apply

 Children must re-apply every year.
-The deadline for the 2023-2024 academic year was April 1, 2023.
+The 2025-2026 academic year application cycle runs from January 1 through April 1, 2025.

 For downloadable information about the scholarship program and a QR code, click here.